Frequently Asked Questions

 Some very good tools are available for free download from the website of HealthCare Chaplaincy (www.healthcarechaplaincy.org).

-I have heard that there will soon be a subspecialty certification opportunity for chaplains in palliative care.
+I have heard that there is a specialty certification opportunity for chaplains in palliative care.
 What are the details?

-The Association of Professional Chaplains expects to roll out such a program by the end of 2012.
-It will be available to anyone who is a Board Certified Chaplain.
-There may be other qualifications.
-Watch the APC website for details.
-HealthCare Chaplaincy will be offering webinars for those who wish to sharpen their knowledge base in preparation for this certification process.
-Details will be on the HCC website (www.healthcarechaplaincy.org)
+The Association of Professional Chaplains rolled out such a program in May, 2013.
+It is available to anyone who is a Board Certified Chaplain.
+Standards and requirements can be found on the APC website at (http://bcci.professionalchaplains.org/content.asp?pl=42&sl=45&contentid=45).
+HealthCare Chaplaincy and the Palliative Care Institute of California State University at San Marcos is offering an on line course for those who wish to sharpen their knowledge base in preparation for this certification process.
+Details are on the HCC website (www.healthcarechaplaincy.org)

 What are some of the best places to find resources for enhancing the spiritual care and chaplaincy care programs in my institution?